Natasha Macmillan, Business Unit Director - Everyday Banking

-Stocks: A stock is a share of a company.
-By owning a stock, you technically own a piece of a corporation.
-If you own Apple stock, for example, you’re a part owner of the company.
-Stocks are traded on exchanges, such as the Toronto Stock Exchange, New York Stock Exchange, or NASDAQ.
+- Stocks: Stocks represent shares of a company, granting ownership in the corporation.
+For instance, owning Apple stock means being a partial owner of the company.
+Stocks are traded on exchanges such as the Toronto Stock Exchange, New York Stock Exchange, or NASDAQ.
 You can purchase stocks through a discount brokerage.

-Bonds: A bond is a type of debt issued by a company or government (federal, provincial, or municipal).
-By owning a bond, you own a portion of the issuer’s debt and will receive interest payments on a regular basis.
-Bonds aren’t traded on exchanges and are instead traded between investors.
+- Bonds: Bonds are debt instruments issued by companies or governments (federal, provincial, or municipal).
+By owning a bond, you become a creditor and receive regular interest payments.
+Unlike stocks, bonds are not traded on exchanges and are instead exchanged between investors.
 Bonds can also be purchased through a discount brokerage.

 - Mutual funds: Mutual funds pool money from multiple investors to invest in a diversified portfolio of stocks, bonds, or other assets.
 They offer a variety of funds, including equity (stocks), fixed-income (bonds), balanced (mixture of stocks and bonds), specialty (focused on specific sectors of the economy), and index funds (tracking specific stock indexes).
 Mutual funds are professionally managed, relieving you of individual investment decisions, but they involve management expense ratios (MERs) covering costs like portfolio management, marketing, legal, and administrative fees.
 The MER is usually between 1-3% annually, and there may be additional fees (up to 6%) for buying or selling funds.